mlittle7730/mlittle7730.github.io/index.md

 ## <center>ENHANCED ARTIFACT</center>

-This is my Python Application after all of the changes have been made to meet all of the three categories.
-The GUI is visually appealing and the application functions allow the user to display the bids, sort them by a few different parameters, add a bid entry, and to display the bids that have been uploaded to the database.
+This is my Python Application GUI after all of the changes have been made to meet all of the three categories.
+The GUI is visually appealing and has radio select buttons that a user can submit to display the bids from the CSV file and database, sort them by a few different parameters, add bid entries which opens another box, and close the application with the X instead of a input.

-Here is the new and improved GUI for this application:
+Here is the GUI for this application:

 <img src="Gov Bids After.jpg" height=250>